maxmekiska/micro-sentiment/README.md

 # Micro-sentiment
-A Rust tiny micro-service implementation for sentiment analysis.
+A tiny rust micro-service implementation for sentiment analysis.

 ## Test